Midwest Professional Planners LTD. Acquires Shares of 7,065 Medtronic plc (NYSE:MDT)

 A number of other hedge funds have also recently bought and sold shares of MDT.
 Mascoma Wealth Management LLC purchased a new stake in Medtronic during the third quarter valued at about $34,000.
 Selective Wealth Management Inc. lifted its stake in Medtronic by 459.2% during the third quarter.
 Selective Wealth Management Inc. now owns 274 shares of the medical technology company’s stock valued at $34,000 after buying an additional 225 shares in the last quarter.
 Itau Unibanco Holding S.A. purchased a new stake in Medtronic during the second quarter valued at about $39,000.
 Destiny Wealth Partners LLC purchased a new stake in shares of Medtronic in the third quarter worth approximately $45,000.
 Finally, Financial Management Professionals Inc. lifted its position in shares of Medtronic by 117.7% in the third quarter.
 Financial Management Professionals Inc. now owns 381 shares of the medical technology company’s stock worth $48,000 after purchasing an additional 206 shares in the last quarter.
 79.58% of the stock is owned by institutional investors.

 A number of research firms have recently issued reports on MDT.
+BTIG Research reduced their price target on shares of Medtronic from $138.00 to $128.00 and set a “buy” rating for the company in a research report on Friday, December 17th.
 Truist reduced their price target on shares of Medtronic from $148.00 to $142.00 and set a “buy” rating for the company in a research report on Wednesday, November 24th.
-BTIG Research reduced their price target on shares of Medtronic from $138.00 to $128.00 and set a “buy” rating for the company in a research report on Friday, December 17th.
+Royal Bank of Canada began coverage on shares of Medtronic in a research report on Thursday, December 9th.
+They issued an “outperform” rating and a $140.00 price target for the company.
 Oppenheimer reduced their price target on shares of Medtronic from $145.00 to $136.00 and set an “outperform” rating for the company in a research report on Friday, December 17th.
-Morgan Stanley reduced their price target on shares of Medtronic from $154.00 to $145.00 and set an “overweight” rating for the company in a research report on Wednesday, November 24th.
-Finally, Credit Suisse Group dropped their price objective on Medtronic from $146.00 to $142.00 and set an “outperform” rating on the stock in a report on Monday, December 20th.
+Finally, Citigroup dropped their price objective on Medtronic from $153.00 to $146.00 and set a “buy” rating on the stock in a report on Wednesday, November 24th.
 Seven investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $136.70.

 Shares of MDT stock opened at $104.97 on Tuesday.
 Medtronic plc has a 12 month low of $98.38 and a 12 month high of $135.89.
 The company has a quick ratio of 2.36, a current ratio of 2.91 and a debt-to-equity ratio of 0.49.
 The business’s 50 day moving average is $112.47 and its two-hundred day moving average is $122.57.
 The company has a market cap of $141.14 billion, a PE ratio of 30.58, a price-to-earnings-growth ratio of 2.73 and a beta of 0.79.